CloudEngineHub/MARL-LLM/README.md

 ```bash
    conda create -n xxx(your env name) python=3.10
 ```
-2. Navigate to the 'Swarm_test' folder and run the following command to install dependencies:
+2. Navigate to the 'marl_llm' folder and run the following command to install dependencies:
 ```bash
    pip install -r requirements.txt
 ```